timescale/docs/timescaledb/getting-started/access-timescaledb/access-timescaledb-terminal.md

     psql -p 5432 -h localhost -U postgres
     ```
     Otherwise, replace the flag values with your own vales. `-p` specifies the
-    port, `-h` specifies the host, and `-U` specifies the user.
+    port (input the host port value for the container), `-h` specifies the host, and `-U` specifies the user.
 By default, the
     user is `postgres`.
     <!-- COMMENT:
     Is the port the host port or the container port?
 For example, if you created
     the container with `-p 127.0.0.1:5431:5432`, would you use `5431` or `5432`
-    here?
+    here? you would use the host port 5431 :)
     -->
 1. Enter your password when prompted.
 Use the password you set within your
     initial `docker run` command.